Hangar With Salvaged Finishes

-Many accents you see here were salvaged from old buildings owned by this pilot over a lifetime.
-He and his brother built a hangar in 1977: materials salvaged from old corn cribs and barns kept their first hangar affordable.
-When designing this new hangar home years later, much of what they used in that first 1900s/1950s/1977 project was saved and put to new uses.
+The materials you see here came out of old buildings this pilot owned over a lifetime.
+He and his brother built a hangar in 1977 using material salvaged from corn cribs and barns.
+When designing this new hangar home years later, much of what they used for that first project was saved and repurposed.

 Contact Us to Get Started